 Spanish leathe “Versatote” (on my Archival Finder list)

-More English Fishing Bags (made by Brady
+More English Fishing Bags (made by Brady, no doubt)

 Expedition Canvas Tentage